0xTheProDev/storybook-addon-sass-postcss/README.md

 };
 ```

-and create a PostCSS config in the base of your project, like `postcss.config.js`, that contains:
+And create a PostCSS config in the base of your project, like `postcss.config.js`, that contains:

 ```js
 module.exports = {